cf_xarray.accessor.CFAccessor#

 property axes: dict[str, list[Hashable]]#

-Property that returns a dictionary mapping valid Axis standard names for .cf[] to variable names.
+Mapping valid Axis standard names for .cf[] to variable names.

 This is useful for checking whether a key is valid for indexing, i.e. that the attributes necessary to allow indexing by that key exist.
 However, it will only return the Axis names ("X", "Y", "Z", "T") present in .coords, not in .data_vars.